By Leonard Williams

 For people who are accustomed to working on their feet and moving around all day, just sitting in one place hour after hour is a very tough challenge.
 So it's important that GED test candidates prepare their bodies and minds for sitting still and concentrating over a long period of time.

-Here are some ways to prepare for the GED thinking marathon.
+Here are some ways to prepare for the GED test thinking marathon.